 What does MRAD Mean?

 MRAD is being used to relate to milliradian, which is what is considered the angular units of measurement.
 There are 360 degrees in the spotting scopes, and each of the 360-degree circles can be divided into 6,283 radians.
 Every radian is going to be 57.3 degrees.

-MRAD features include a singular length-of-pull adjustment, customizable cheek rest height, silicone bolt guide serving as a dust cover to eliminate debris in the actuator.
+MRAD features include a singular length-of-pull adjustment, customizable cheek rest height, and a silicone bolt guide serving as a dust cover to eliminate debris in the actuator.

 It also has a consumer removable AR-15 type safety, and right-handed magazine release, as well as the option to accommodate standard M16/AR15 style firearm controls.

 The MRAD sensor piston change for failure using a shot splash is very easy.
 What we calculate in the distance is just what we click on the shotguns.
 Most of the ranges of mil projectiles shift 0.1 mil per click.